Holyhead Breakwater

-Holyhead Breakwater is situated at the north-western end of Holyhead in Anglesey in North Wales.
+Holyhead Breakwater is situated at the north-western end of Holyhead in Anglesey in Wales.
 The Victorian structure, which is 1.71 mi long, is the longest breakwater in the United Kingdom.
 The breakwater, which is accessible in good weather, has a promenade on top which leads out to the Holyhead Breakwater Lighthouse.

 Background

 In the age of sail, northerly winds in the Irish Sea could often prevent ships from Ireland entering the old harbour at Holyhead.
 When adverse weather conditions halted sailings from Holyhead, passengers and cargo had to be moved to Porth Dafarch on the southerly side of Holy Island.
 The sheltered bay was used from the mid-17th into the 19th century as an alternative to the main port.
 The customs post, dating from 1819, can still be seen at Porth Dafarch.